Important Global Message

 The Miami-Dade County Portal will be undergoing maintenance starting at 11 p.m.
 Saturday, May 3 and for all of Sunday, May 4.
 Intermittent outages may be experienced.
 We apologize for any inconvenience.

 Thank you for your patience as we improve our online services.

 Federal regulations require certain permit applicants to obtain a Sewer Capacity Certification letter before being issued a building permit.
 This letter certifies that the sewer system can handle the demands that your permit will require.
 Due to an overloaded sewer system, there might not be enough capacity to handle your request.
 But you can apply for and obtain certification before you submit building plans, saving you time and money.

 Any construction or change of use that will cause an increase in wastewater discharge to a sewer will need a certification letter.
 This includes such things as changing a single-family house to a duplex, adding extra seats to a restaurant, adding a new doctor to a practice, or building a new house.
-If you are unsure, call the Wastewater Section at 305-372-6899.
+If you are unsure, call the Office of Environmental Plan Review in West Dade at 786-315-2800, or Downtown at 305-372-6899.

 How to Apply

 The Sewer Capacity Certification Letter is part of the Plan Review Process and is issued if an increase of sanitary sewer flow is determined at the time of review.
 Prior to starting work, verification from the utilities serving the property and the proper building permit from Miami-Dade County is required.

 Upon submitting your application, you will be asked to sign a Sewer Service Connection Affidavit stating that you are aware of and agree to the current building permit regulations.
 Please read this information carefully, as it affects the amount of time you can hold on to your allocation, both before and during the permitting process.
 Approval of your application will take approximately three to five days.